 The design is a cluster randomized, parallel group superiority trial with practices stratified by healthcare system and patients nested within practices.
 The unit of randomization is the practice.

-The research team plans to enroll 6,000 adults age 75 and older, living in the community, with one or more modifiable risk factors for falls.
+The research team enrolled 5,451 adults age 70 and older, living in the community, with one or more modifiable risk factors for falls.
 The first year of the study was a pilot phase, during which many aspects of the intervention were tested with small numbers of people across 10 clinical sites.
-The enrollment for the full trial started on August 1, 2015 and will take place over 18 months.
+The enrollment for the full trial started on August 1, 2015 and ended March 31, 2017.
 The participants will be followed for up to three years.

 The primary trial outcome is reduction in serious fall injuries, including non-spinal fractures, joint dislocation, head injuries, lacerations, internal injuries, and hypothermia.
 Secondary outcomes include reduction in all falls that cause injuries; all falls regardless of injury, indicators of well-being, physical function and disability, and anxiety and depression.